SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Experiments

-The $utbm$ dataset is collected with a human-driving robocar runs at a maximum 50 km/h speed.
-The robocar has two 10\,Hz Velodyne HDL-32E and 100\,Hz Xsens MTi-28A53G25 IMU.
+The $utbm$ dataset contains two 10\,Hz Velodyne HDL-32E and 100\,Hz Xsens MTi-28A53G25 IMU.
 For point clouds, we only utilize the data from the left LiDAR.
-The $ulhk$ dataset contains 10\,Hz LiDAR sweep from Velodyne HDL-32E LiDAR5 and 100\,Hz IMU data from the nine-axis Xsens MTi-10 IMU.
-All the sequences of $utbm$ and $ulhk$ are collected in structured urban areas by a human-driving vehicle.
+The $ulhk$ dataset contains 10\,Hz LiDAR sweep from Velodyne HDL-32E LiDAR and 100\,Hz IMU data from the 9-axis Xsens MTi-10 IMU. $kaist$ contains two 10\,Hz Velodyne VLP-16, 200\,Hz Ssens MTi-300 IMU.
+Two 3D LiDARs are tilted by approximately $45^{\circ}$.
+For point clouds, we utilize the data from both two 3D LiDARs.
+All the sequences of $utbm$, $ulhk$ and $kaist$ are collected in structured urban areas by a human-driving vehicle.
 The datasets’ information, including the sensors’ type and data rate, are illustrated in Table \ref{table1}.
-As all three datasets utilize the vehicle platform, we employ static initialization in our system.
-Details of all the 22 sequences used in this section, including name, duration, and distance, are listed in Table \ref{table2}.
-For all three datasets, we utilize the universal evaluation metrics – absolute translational error (ATE) as the evaluation metrics.
+As all four datasets utilize the vehicle platform, we employ static initialization in our system.
+Details of all the 21 sequences used in this section, including name, duration, and distance, are listed in Table \ref{table2}.
+For all four datasets, we utilize the universal evaluation metrics – absolute translational error (ATE) as the evaluation metrics.
 A consumer-level computer equipped with an Intel Core i7-12700 and 32 GB RAM is used for all experiments.